-On this page you find out about National Grid Ventures' focus on developing new technologies to tackle climate change and sustainability challenges.
+National Grid Ventures is focused on developing new technologies to tackle climate change and sustainability challenges.

 We’re in the middle of an energy revolution driven by climate change, new technology and sustainability.
 We're becoming more empowered and better-connected consumers.

 Today’s energy companies must adapt to survive and grow.
 We see these changes as a challenge, but also a significant opportunity to create value for our customers, partners and shareholders.

 National Grid Ventures is focused on future opportunities we see emerging in several areas, including:

 We’re looking to bring new technology to market to change the way homes and businesses interact with energy.
 We’re also working with a number of innovative partners who are changing the role of the traditional utility.

 We’re competing for large-scale transmission projects across North America and the UK.
 Our know-how and experience make us uniquely qualified to deliver large-scale transmission assets, which will continue to play a critical role in tomorrow’s cleaner and smarter energy systems.